formsandflows/PACo/Components/cmp_Form_A.md

 # cmp_Form_A

-This canvas component is meant to be used for a form.
+This canvas component is:

+- meant to be used for a form.
+- still in a early stage.
+Not many field types are supported.
+That is why, for now, creating your own forms - with the elevation canvas component if needed - is the prefererd way to implement forms.

 ![PACo_Form](https://user-images.githubusercontent.com/35654198/197223488-dc2e487e-de05-4a2b-9e3c-cbf3c2c560e5.png)